H4RP3RK/milestone3_rcn/README.md

 * Add user photos.
 This could help to build rapport between members and their RCN Leads.

 ---
+## Data
+A NoSQL database was used for this project, as were the requirements of the course.
+Relationships were structured between the three different three different collections;
+users, questions and contacts.
+The information structure and relationships are displayed below.

+---

 ## Technologies Used